vanessayanbingzhu/AVL_tree_visualizer/README.md

 # AVL_tree_visualizer
-This is to visualize how binary search tree transform to AVL tree
+This is to visualize how binary search tree(BST) transform to AVL tree